 Apart from the usual HTML gubbins, this layout has three Rails-specific items.
 Line 4 uses a Rails helper method to generate a link> tag to our depot.css stylesheet.
-On line 9 we set the page title to a value in the variable @page_title.
+On line 9 we set the page title to a value in the variable @page\title.
 The real magic, however, takes place on line 19.
-Rails automatically sets the variable @content_for_layout to the page-specific content-the stuff generated by the view invoked by this request.
+Rails automatically sets the variable @content\for\layout to the page-specific content-the stuff generated by the view invoked by this request.
 In our case, this will be the catalog page generated by index.rhtml.

-We'll also take this opportunity to tidy up the index.rhtml view in app/views.
+We'll also take this opportunity to tidy up index.rhtml in app/views/store.

-''' <% for product in @products -%>
+''' <% for product in @products %>